Chances (TV series): Impact and reception

+Chances Australian DVD release from 2004.

 Awards and nominations

 At the APRA Music Awards of 1991, the theme song for Chances, performed by Greg Hind, won Television or Film Theme of the Year.

 At the 1992 Logie Awards, actor Jeremy Sims was nominated for Most Popular New Talent for his role in Chances, but lost out to Kym Wilson for her roles in both A Country Practice and the mini-series, Brides of Christ.
-At the time, both Sims and Wilson were in a highly publicised relationship which lasted several years.
+At the time, both Sims and Wilson were in a highly publicised relationship.

 International broadcasts

-A year after its Australian debut on 4 March 1992, Chances began airing in the United Kingdom on Sky One 9pm Wednesdays and Thursdays.
+A year after its Australian debut, Chances began airing in the United Kingdom on Sky One on 4 March 1992 at 9pm on Wednesdays and Thursdays.
 Like in Australia, Sky's promotion of the show centred heavily on the sexual aspects of the show, although it failed to achieve high ratings as with Studs and E Street When the show reached episode 61, Chances moved to Thursday nights at 10pm until mid-1993.
 Both the original and 1995 late-night repeat run ended at episode 107, as Sky One never purchased the last block of 19 episodes, possibly due to their controversial content.

 Chances was also shown on Russian television.
 However, the series was taken off the air after members of the Russian Orthodox Church objected to a scene showing a naked woman saluting a swastika.

 The show was screened on Channel 2 in New Zealand for nearly a year, but was moved to a later timeslot, and eventually dropped due to low ratings.

 Bayonas also tried to sell Chances to American broadcasters, however, the only interested network was the Playboy Channel, which Bayonas declined.